Radiologist Jobs Australia

 Radiologist Salary Overview

-Radiology is one of the highest-earning specialties in Australian medicine.
-In public hospital settings, radiologist salaries typically range from around $380,000 to $520,000 or more, depending on seniority, state, and additional responsibilities such as department leadership or on-call loadings.
-Public hospital remuneration includes salary packaging benefits and superannuation contributions that meaningfully increase the effective package value.
+Radiology is one of the top-paying specialties in Australia.
+Public hospital salaries typically run from around $380,000 to $520,000 or more depending on seniority, state, and responsibilities like department leadership or on-call loadings.
+Salary packaging and superannuation add to that figure in real terms.

 For a detailed breakdown of radiologist earnings across settings, career stages, and subspecialties, see our Radiologist Salary Guide.